Taiyi Shengshui

-Taiyi Shengshui (太一生水 (Tàiyī Shēngshuǐ, The Great One Gave Birth to Water)) is an ancient Chinese text written around 300 BC during the Warring States period.
-It is part of the Guodian Chu Slips.
+Taiyi Shengshui (太一生水 (Tàiyī Shēngshuǐ, The Great One Gave Birth to Water)) is an ancient Chinese text from around 300 BC during the Warring States period.
+It was discovered as part of the Guodian Chu Slips.

 It is a Taoist creation myth.
 According to the transcription and translation by professors Wen Xing and Robert G. Henricks of Dartmouth College, the opening lines are:

-The Great One gave birth to water.
+The Great One (Taiyi) gave birth to water.